 Anyone over the age of 16 can put their cash savings into a Cash ISA.
 Accounts can be either instant access, have notice periods or have fixed terms.

-The annual allowance for a Cash ISA is £20,000.
-You can invest up to this full amount in your Cash ISA, or you can share this allowance between a Cash, Stocks & Shares, Innovative Finance ISA and a Lifetime ISA.
+The annual allowance for a Cash ISA is £20,000*.
+You can invest up to this full amount in your Cash ISA, or you can share this allowance between the different types of ISA, with the exception of the Help to Buy ISA.

 Anyone over the age of 18 can put individual shares or managed funds into a Stocks & Shares ISA.

-The annual allowance for a Stocks & Shares ISA is £20,000.
-You can invest up to this full amount in your Stocks & Shares ISA, or you can share this allowance between a Cash, Stocks & Shares, Innovative Finance ISA and a Lifetime ISA.
+The annual allowance for a Stocks & Shares ISA is £20,000*.
+Again, you can invest up to this full amount in your Stocks & Shares ISA, or you can share it between the other types of ISA.

 This ISA is for investments in peer-to-peer lending platforms such as Zopa, Ratesetter and Funding Circle.
 You must be over the age of 18 to invest.

-The annual allowance for an Innovative Finance ISA is £20,000.
-You can invest up to this full amount in your Innovative Finance ISA, or you can share this allowance between a Cash, Stocks & Shares, Innovative Finance ISA and a Lifetime ISA.
+The annual allowance for an Innovative Finance ISA is £20,000*.
+Once again, you can invest up to this full amount in your Innovative Finance ISA, or you can spread it out between various types of ISA.